Nevada judge who ran for state treasurer pleads not guilty to federal fraud charges

 Sanft said he will represent Fiore in the federal criminal case and in discipline commission proceedings.
 He said the commission had not suspended Fiore.

 Fiore, 53, was appointed to the bench by Nye County lawmakers in 2022 after she lost her campaign for state treasurer.
-She was elected in June to complete the unexpired term of a judge who died last year.
+She was elected in June to complete the unexpired term of a judge who died.
 Pahrump is an hour’s drive west of Las Vegas.

 Fiore served in the state Legislature from 2012 to 2016 and is an outspoken supporter of gun rights.
 She made headlines posing with guns and her family for Christmas cards in 2015.
 She was a Las Vegas councilwoman from 2017 to 2022 before moving to Pahrump.